 Monthly Advanced Cardiac Life Support and Pediatric Advanced Life Support courses are organized for clinical staff.
 Research opportunities are completed in conjunction with the Department of Emergency Medicine’s research staff.

-Dr. R. Trevor Marshall-Medical Director; Division of EMS, Medical Director; Medical Control, Medevac, and Difficult Airway Course
+Dr. R. Trevor Marshall, FAEMS-Medical Director, Division of EMS; EMS Fellowship Director; Medical Director, Medical Control, Medevac, and Difficult Airway Course.

 Eric Niegelberg-Administrative Director for Emergency Services